The end of Privacy Shield: Why it matters and what businesses can do about it

 The ECJ’s decision on the Privacy Shield may also have a big impact on Brexit, with just a few months remaining for the UK and EU to ratify the terms of a post-Brexit trade deal.
 Sadly, the issues of data rights and privacy frameworks have not been a major talking point in negotiations thus far, with hot button political issues such as fishing rights seemingly taking priority — despite the huge economic impact that a failure to reach an agreement on data flows would bring.
 Whatever the outcome, the EU will need to make a decision on the UK’s “data adequacy,” meaning the extent to which UK law protects personal data in comparison with the EU’s own General Data Protection Regulation (GDPR).

 The ECJ’s decision on the Privacy Shield was an indication of the level of scrutiny the EU will employ in assessing the UK.
 In the meantime, the UK needs to decide whether to align itself more with the EU or the US.
 Will it make it more difficult for companies to export data from the UK, as the EU has?
-Or will it favour a closer relationship with the US and risk facing the same kind of regulatory uncertainty that the US is now experiencing?
+Or will it favor a closer relationship with the US and risk facing the same kind of regulatory uncertainty that the US is now experiencing?

 This decision will have a huge impact on the way British businesses operate internationally and how international businesses operate in the UK.
 If a data adequacy agreement is not reached, the system that allows the free flow of personal data between the EU and the UK could be uprooted.
 And if one is reached, it could have an impact on a possible free trade deal between the UK and US.